sauterl/unilang/README.md

 # unilang

-unilang is a (personal) list of useful (and less useful) programming languages I came across during my Computer Science studies at the universtiy of basel.
+unilang is a (personal) list of useful (and less useful) programming languages I came across during my Computer Science studies at the Universtiy of Basel.
 The list is Work in Progress, as it gets expanded more and more.

 <a id="toc">

 ## Table of Contents

 * [Introduction](#introduction)